Freedom of speech being misused in Canada, says foreign ministry on ‘Kill India’ poster

 Earlier on Thursday, Canadian Prime Minister Justin Trudeau had said that citizens in the country had the freedom of expression, but that the country would push back against violence and extremism in all its forms, the Hindustan Times.

-At a press conference, Ministry of External Affairs spokesperson Arindam Bagchi said that India condemns the incident and has taken it up the Canadian government,
+At a press conference, Ministry of External Affairs spokesperson Arindam Bagchi said that India condemns the incident and has taken it up with the Canadian government,

 “We have called on the government of Canada to ensure the safety of our diplomats and security of all our diplomatic missions,” Bagchi said.
 “It is a matter of concern that freedom of speech is once again being misused by anti-India elements based in Canada and elsewhere.”